 Bessemer HUD

 Can you even begin to imagine being homeless for longer than a year or more than 4 times in the past 3 years- sleeping in cars, sleeping under bridges, eating food from a garbage can, wearing dirty clothes day in and day out, being constantly looked at with scorn and disappointment, having your family expect you to "fail" again?
 Can you imagine having a disability that prevented you from getting a job, an apartment, a normal life?
-This is the unfortunate situation in which many women all too often find themselves.
+This is the unfortunate situation in which many First Light guests all too often find themselves.

 FAQ

-Yes.
-HUD requires that the women in the program pay a certain percentage of their income back to the sponsoring agency, First Light.
-A grace period of up to 3 months is allowed during which the women can get their finances in order.
-Keep in mind that most of these women have not paid rent for many years- because they have been homeless for a long time.
+• Do the women pay anything for their apartments?Yes.
+HUD requires that the individuals in the program pay a certain percentage of their income back into the program to help sustain it..
+A grace period of up to 3 months is allowed during which the participants can get their finances in order.
+Keep in mind that most of these individuals have not paid rent for many years- because they have been homeless for a long time.
+Each case is handled according to the individual's ability to work, volunteer or whether they receive any income.

 Bessemer HUD